Habloville: Middle Ages

-15th to 19th Centaury
+15th to 19th century

-An area of Habloville, the stronghold of Noirville was purchased by the Fouasse familyin the 15th centuary, who took on the name, to become the Fouasse de Noirville Marquis.
+An area of Habloville, the stronghold of Noirville, was purchased in the 15th century by the Fouasse family, who took on the name, to become the Fouasse de Noirville Marquis.
 They owned the area until 1789 after an uprising of the local peasants.

 Near the end of the 18th century, a Chappe telegraph was built in Habloville near the Château du Jardin in Bissey.
-On May 29, 1799, a small group of Chouans surrounded by 3,000 Republican soldiers fell back towards the telegraph, defended only by its employees.
+On 29 May 1799 a small group of Chouans surrounded by 3,000 Republican soldiers fell back towards the telegraph, defended only by its employees.
 They were savagely murdered and the square tower supporting the great arms set on fire.
-After its reconstruction in 1800, the telegraph will operate until the early 1850s.
+After its reconstruction in 1800, the telegraph operated until the early 1850s.

 Lime kilns were built between the areas of Monts and Noirville in the 18th century and used up until the 19th century.
-The Kilns were in use until 1870 when they were shutdown due to the use of chemical fertilizers in agriculture and of cement in construction.
+The kilns were in use until 1870 when they were shut down due to the use of chemical fertilizers in agriculture and of cement in construction.

-20th Centuary
+20th century

 Habloville was liberated from the Germans on the 18 August 1944.
 The 10th SS Panzer Division Frundsberg defended the village against the Allied forces to hold an opening for the encircled German forces in the Falaise pocket.
-In the hurry to flee the offensive, the Germans left many items behind, including the 10.5 cm leFH 18 Howitzer that is now displayed next to the war memorial.
+In their hurry to flee the offensive, the Germans left many items behind, including the 10.5 cm leFH 18 howitzer that is now displayed next to the war memorial.

-Notable Buildings & places
+Notable buildings and places

+Villages Lavoir is the source of the River Baize.

+Anciennes carrières souterraines d'Habloville is a Natura 2000 conservation site measuring 0.44 Hectares near Bissey.
+The site is two former Chalk mines that hosts five varieties of bats, listed in Annex 2 of the Habitats Directive, which are the Greater horseshoe bat, Lesser horseshoe bat, Geoffroy's bat, Bechstein's bat and the Greater mouse-eared bat.